Email nurture campaigns are an effective way to engage leads. Learn sales experts' 14 best practices for successful email nurture campaigns.

 Sellers who open their cold calls with their reason for calling boost their cold call success rate by 2.1 times.
 (Source: Gong)

-Asking “how are you?” during a cold call boosts your likelihood of booking an appointment by 3.4 times.
-(Source: Gong)
+Asking about the lead's well-being at the beginning of a cold call boosts your likelihood of booking an appointment by 3.4 times.
+(Source: LinkedIn)

-As salespeople, we are taught to listen.
+As salespeople, we're taught to listen.
 On a cold call, however, it’s more important that you speak (and say the right thing).
 This is your chance to get the individual interested in taking a meeting, so speak confidently about the benefits of your solution.

-The worst dates/times to place a cold call are Mondays from 6 a.m. to 12:00 p.m and Friday afternoons.
-(Source: RingDNA)
+The worst dates/times to place a cold call are Fridays, specifically afternoons.
+(Source: Crunchbase)

 91% of customers say they’d give referrals.
-11% of salespeople ask for them.
-Ask on the cold call.
+Only 11% of salespeople ask for them.
 (Source: Dale Carnegie)

 Salespeople often think the only positive outcome of a cold call is a booked appointment — they’re missing out on referrals.
 If the lead isn’t a good fit, ask if they know anyone who is; if you were polite, they might be open to giving you another name to call.
 Learn from salespeople’s common mistakes or your own, and you’ll start to secure more referrals and appointments.

 The average voicemail response rate is 4.8%.
-(Source: Inside Sales)
+(Source: Pipeline)

 80% of calls end in a voicemail, and 90% of first-time voicemails never receive a response.
-(Source: Ring Lead)
+(Source: ZoomInfo)

 It’s best to test the effectiveness of voicemails on your specific customer type.
-AB test cold calls with voicemails and calls without them to see whether it’s worth the time investment.
+Consider testing cold calls with crafted voicemails and calls without them to see whether it’s worth the time investment.

-On average, sellers spend just 23% of their time selling to prospects.
+On average, sellers spend just 23% of their work week selling to prospects.
 And less valuable administrative paperwork eats up 22% of their time.
 (Source: Pace Productivity)

 Just 37% of prospects feel sales reps that have cold called them delivered relevant information regarding their needs.
 However, nearly 75% of salespeople thought they were spot-on with what they knew and pitched.
 If it’s hard to tell where a cold call went wrong, it’s tough to improve next time.
 (Source: HubSpot)